nishant-bhat-99/nishant-bhat-99/README.md

 ⚡ Projects:
 Developed a game called "Card Clash" using Python and PyGame which is Rock, Paper, Scissors game with a twist - instead of the traditional 3 choices, players can select from over 20 different options.
-Performed financial analysis on income statements and balance sheets using Power Bi.
+Performed financial analysis on income statements and balance sheets using Power Bi and created a report.

 📚 Currently Learning:
 Deepening my understanding of Data Science and AI.